cresjie/viewedByScroll.js/README.md

 viewedByScroll.js
 =================

-listens to scrolling event and returns the element in the viewport
+listens to scrolling event and returns the element(s) viewed by scroll.
+### Requirements
+	jQuery 1.7 or later